EMPOWERING THE ADAPTIVE, INTELLIGENT ENTERPRISE

 This capability is especially valuable in event-driven systems where the mainframe needs to trigger updates or synchronizations in external applications.

-With support for both inbound and outbound flows, Adaptive Integration Fabric gives IT organizations complete integration symmetry.
-Teams can expose legacy functionality to new channels and also enable legacy programs to consume modern services—all while maintaining control over logic execution, data handling, and service performance.
+With support for both inbound and outbound integration flows, Adaptive Integration Fabric enables IT organizations to achieve true bidirectional integration across enterprise systems.
+Teams can expose existing functionality as APIs for modern applications while also enabling core systems to consume external services, all while maintaining control over logic execution, data handling, and service performance.

-And because Fabric leverages a no-code orchestration layer and auto-generated subroutines, integration doesn’t require rewriting existing programs or introducing brittle point-to-point connections.
+Because Fabric leverages a no-code orchestration layer and auto-generated subroutines, organizations can implement scalable integration workflows without rewriting existing programs or relying on brittle point-to-point connections.
+This reduces development effort, accelerates integration timelines, and provides a more flexible foundation for evolving enterprise integration strategies.

 Learn more about Adaptive Integration Fabric